Elopement Photography Gear

 • Is the upgrade going to change the quality of my work?

-• Can new gear weigh me down from capturing the right moment?
+• Can a new gear weigh me down from capturing the right moment?

 • Will I tell better stories with a different camera?

-• What feeling am I trying to provoke out of the gear?
+• What feeling am I trying to evoke?

 • Will I enjoy the new experience of this gear?

 Before diving into the list of “what’s in my bag,” you must know that I’m a gearhead.
-I love cameras because I think they are mechanically interesting.
-I love collecting them as unique art pieces, and if they properly work, then that’s even better!!
+I love cameras because I find them mechanically interesting.
+I love collecting them as unique art pieces, and if they work properly, that’s even better!!
 I have more gear than I’d like to admit, and not because I want the top-of-the-line gear, but because each camera, lens, bag, strap, etc. has a purpose for my work.
 You definitely don’t need all of it to tell stories.

 Photography Gear - Cameras